Texture & Texture Mask

 In paint modes the texture is used as a color source, while for sculpting it is used to determine the strength of the brush.

-If View Plane is enabled, the current view angle is used to project the brush texture onto the model.
-I.e. the texture follows the mouse, so it appears that the texture is being dragged across the model.
-In 2D painting, the texture moves with the brush.
+If View Plane is enabled, the current viewing angle is used to project the brush texture onto the model.
+This is especially useful for projection painting.

-Projects the brush texture along the local surface normal, which keeps the texture from stretching when sculpting on a portion of the mesh that is at an extreme angle to the viewpoint.
+Projects the brush texture along the local surface normal, which keeps the texture from stretching on steep angles.
+This is an ideal default for most brushes.

-The Tile option tiles the texture across the screen, so moving the brush appears to move separately from the texture.
+The Tile option repeats the texture across the screen, so moving the brush will not change where the texture is applied.
 The Tile option is most useful with tileable images, rather than procedural textures.

 The 3D option allows the brush to take full advantage of procedural textures.
 This mode uses vertex coordinates rather than the brush location to determine what area of the texture to use.

-Picks a random texture coordinate to sample from for each dab.
+Picks a random texture coordinate to sample from for each step of the stroke.

-Stencil mapping works by projecting the paint from the camera space on the mesh or canvas.
+This is the ideal option for stamping textures for projection painting.
+Stencil mapping works by projecting the texture from the camera space on the mesh or canvas.
 Painting is applied only inside the boundaries of the stencil.
 The stencil is displayed as a screen space overlay on the viewport.
-To the transform the stencil texture and the stencil mask with additional Alt pressed:
+To transform the stencil texture use the following shortcuts (Hold Alt for the Texture Mask):

 - Image Aspect